pengowray/VaraHuffmanNet/README.md

 ## Project Goals

-* Document the data Huffman Encoding (compressed) format of the VARA protocol, which is used with WinLink on amateur radio.
-(Note: WinLink might disable VARA's compression and use its own FBB B1 compression instead.)
+* Document the Huffman Encoding (compressed) format of messages (or packets) sent via the VARA protocol, which is used with WinLink on amateur radio.
 * Create a reference implementation which runs on modern operating systems and compiles on modern compilers.

 ## Notes about VARA

 * VARA does not stand for anything.
 * It is proprietary software developed by EA5HVK.
 * VARA HF also refers to the soundcard modem modulation scheme.
-This document and project only covers the data which is sent by it, not the modulation	(FSK, BPSK, 4-8PSK, 16-32QAM at various symbol rates and bandwidths)
+This document and project only covers the data which is sent by it, not the modulation	such as FSK, BPSK, 4-8PSK, 16-32QAM at various symbol rates and bandwidths.
+* WinLink might disable VARA's compression and use its own FBB B1 compression instead.
+Not sure / untested.
+* VARA's high speed protocol might be different.
+Not sure / untested.

 # Reverse engineered VARA specification